online submission instructions

 What are some common pitfalls I should avoid?

 - Be sure to use only the supported file formats.
-Your submission will not be processed if you use any other formats, and you will need to resubmit it.
+Your submission may not be processed if you use any other formats, and you may need to resubmit it.

 - Checking your structure.
 Your structure can be checked using the checkCIF/PLATON service.
-You should ensure that a full structural check is run on the final version of your CIF prior to submission.
+You should ensure that at least a basic structural check is run on the final version of your CIF prior to submission.

 What is an IUCr ID?

-If you are already registered (if you are already in the World Directory of Crystallographers), click here to search for your IUCr ID.
+If you are already registered (e.g. if you are already in the World Directory of Crystallographers), click here to search for your IUCr ID.

 What should I do if I do not have the e-mail address of a co-author?

 During submission you will be asked to provide e-mail addresses for all authors.
 These addresses will be used to inform your co-authors that the article has been submitted and may also be included in the metadata associated with the article.
 In some cases, e.g. where a co-author is a student who is no longer at your institution, it may be difficult to provide an e-mail address.
-If you are unable to find an address for a co-author, you may substitute your e-mail address when filling out the form at Stage 2 of the submission.
+If you are unable to find an address for a co-author, you may substitute your e-mail address.

 What should I do if I get stuck?

 You will find detailed help links throughout the submission pages, and you can use any of these links without stopping the submission.
 If you are having more serious problems, you should contact email@example.com.